 The next choice becomes sorting out how far apart to place motifs from each other, and in what distribution on the resulting fabric.
 Both are subject to personal preference and taste.
 Below is only one of many such possible layouts

 if elongation is not possible or to be avoided, then the option below shows a possible repeat, including a “punchcard” 24 stitch version.
 Where color reverse is not an option, all but the white squares must be marked/ programmed, and in the case of a punchcard, all but the white squares would need to be punched

 It is also possible to offset/ shift the color of motifs themselves so they would alternate colors between the 2 striping colors as well

 The following chart illustrates the idea: the magenta stripes are not part of the repeat, they are markers to show where the slip stitches for the alternate color need to occur in the repeats

 As for the motif that started this thread: below is the test swatch so far, obviously in a different gauge and repeat, but in the same spirit.
 An issue is the long float on the back/purl side spanning 8 stitches.
-If the goal is to produce an unlined item, these could pose a problem in wearing it.
-Hooking up the floats up may be too time consuming in production, an added stitch in the non motif color (see marked dots) on either side of the central bar may solve the problem, but alter the design.
-There is lots more to consider and play with (yarn colors in these swatches are chosen for throw away tests, not any type of final item) .
+If the goal is to produce an unlined item, this could pose a problem in wearing it.
+Hooking up the floats may be too time-consuming in production, an added stitch in the non-motif color (see marked dots) on either side of the central bar may solve the problem, but alter the design.
+There is lots more to consider and play with (yarn colors in these swatches are chosen for throw-away tests, not any type of final item) .

 more swatches, repeats old and new